 7 of the best Russian TV shows for learning Russian

-How I became Russian is the story of Alex, an American reporter who moves to Moscow for his work, gets his ‘real Russian’ education.
-His grandma was Russian, so he does know a bit of the language – but unfortunately none of the Russian customs, culture and habits.
+How I became Russian is the story of Alex, an American reporter who moves to Moscow for his work, and gets his ‘real Russian’ education.
+His grandma was Russian, so he does know a bit of the language – but unfortunately none of the Russian customs, culture, and habits.

-Which turns out pretty unlucky for him – but incredibly funny for us.
+Which turns out pretty unlucky for him – but incredibly fun for us.

-And at the end of each episode Alex writes in his blog what he learned that episode about the Russian culture and mentality.
+And at the end of each episode, Alex writes in his blog about what he learned that episode about Russian culture and mentality.

-Top of the World is a series about 2 guys and a girl who want to open a hostel in Moscow.
-Their apartment has a roof with a beautiful view on the city – hence the name Top of the World.
+Top of the World is a series about two guys and a young girl who want to open a hostel in Moscow.
+Their apartment has a roof with a beautiful view of the city – hence the name Top of the World.

 It’s a fun series to watch and you’ll also learn some things about corruption and bureaucracy.

-This Russian TV series is a bit older and if you’re looking for a TV show on how the Russian army was 15 years ago, then you should definitely watch Soldiers.
+This Russian TV series is a bit older and if you’re looking for a TV show on how the Russian life in the army was 15 years ago, then you should definitely watch Soldiers.

-It’s about new recruits who are enlisted in the army (which is mandatory in Russia), and make the best out of their situation.
+It’s about new recruits who are enlisted in the army (which is mandatory in Russia) and making the best out of their situation.

 They develop lifelong friendships, overcome difficult obstacles, and of course fall in love with the camp nurse.

 Watch ‘Soldiers’ here.
-Unfortunately, again no English subtitles available.
+Unfortunately, again no English subtitles are available.